Push-forwards of Chow groups of smooth ample divisors: Introduction

-M. Nori \cite[Conjecture 7.2.5]{Nori} gave improved bounds on the degrees of singular cohomology for the standard Lefschetz restriction maps, and when $D$ is a very general ample divisor of large degree on $X$.
-Furthermore, he conjectured the following on the restriction maps on the rational Chow groups: \begin{conjecture} Suppose $D$ is a very general smooth ample divisor on $X$, of sufficiently large degree.
-Then the restriction map:
+for $k \,<\, \dim D$, and surjectivity when $k= \dim D$.
+M. Nori \cite[Conjecture 7.2.5]{Nori} conjectured the following: \begin{conjecture} Suppose $D$ is a very general smooth ample divisor on $X$, of sufficiently large degree.
+Then the restriction map (the refined Gysin map, \cite{Fulton}):

 is an isomorphism, for $p<\dim D$ and is injective, for $p=\dim D$. \end{conjecture}

 More generally, we have (see \cite[Conjecture 1.5]{Paranjape}): \begin{conjecture} Let $D$ be a smooth ample divisor on $X$.
 Then the restriction map for the inclusion of $D$ in $X$: